haoyuan80s/langchan-play/README.md

     end
 ```

-The book "Thinking, Fast and Slow" discuss two systems:
+The book "Thinking, Fast and Slow" describes two systems in a human brain:
   + System 1 is fast and intuitive, operates automatically and unconsciously, and helps us make quick judgments and react to our environment.
   + System 2 is slow, conscious, and used for complex tasks like problem-solving or decision-making.
 It requires effort, enables logical reasoning, and systematic analysis.